-MMRP85 Construction Emissions SEIR-2 CNST- AQ-2(3) 3.
+Construction Emissions AQ-2(3) 3.
 Wind breaks (e.g., trees, fences) shall be installed on the windward side(s) of actively disturbed areas of construction.
-Wind breaks should have at maximum 50 percent air porosity. С MMRP86 Construction Emissions SEIR-2 CNST- AQ-2(4) 4.
-Vegetative ground cover (e.g., fast-germinating native grass seed) shall be planted in disturbed areas as soon as possible and watered appropriately until vegetation is established. С MMRP87 Construction Emissions SEIR-2 CNST- AQ-2(5) 5.
+Wind breaks should have at maximum 50 percent air porosity.
+C Contractor COMPLETE 4Q 2018 Construction Emissions AQ-2(4) 4.
+Vegetative ground cover (e.g., fast-germinating native grass seed) shall be planted in disturbed areas as soon as possible and watered appropriately until vegetation is established.
+4. Vegetative ground cover (e.g., fast-germinating native grass seed) shall be planted in disturbed areas as soon as possible and watered appropriately until vegetation is established.
+C Contractor COMPLETE 4Q 2018 Construction Emissions SEIR-2 CNST- AQ-2(5) 5.
 The simultaneous occurrence of excavation, grading, and ground-disturbing construction activities on the same area at any one time shall be limited.
-Activities shall be phased to reduce the amount of disturbed surfaces at any one time. С
+Activities shall be phased to reduce the amount of disturbed surfaces at any one time. С Contractor COMPLETE 4Q 2018